๐Ÿพ MyPawellness.com โ€” Real Advice from a Real Pet Owner

 How often should I feed my cat wet food โ€” twice daily for adults, 3โ€“4 times for kittens, 2โ€“3 times for seniors.
 Consistent timing matters as much as frequency: feed at the same hours every day.
 Calculate total calories from all food sources, never leave wet food out longer than 1 hour, and adjust portions based on life stage and activity level.
 Related: Wet Cat Food for Sensitive Stomach โ€” choosing the right food is as important as the schedule.
 Also: Can Cats Eat Eggs โ€” safe supplemental foods for variety.

-10+ years of hands-on experience raising cats and dogs.
-Currently living with 1 dog and 4 cats โ€” each on a different feeding schedule.
+Written by Luna Saber โ€” 10+ years of hands-on experience raising cats, currently living with four cats each on a different feeding schedule.
 Not a vet โ€” always consult your vet for personalized feeding recommendations.
+This article is for educational purposes only and does not replace veterinary nutritional advice.

 Search